DangerCove/dangercove.com/source/_posts/2014-07-31-get-shazams-mac-app-to-match-songs-without-recording-every-sound.markdown

 categories: [porthole, privacy]
 ---

 Shazam, the amazing music recognizing service, [released a Mac app today](http://www.shazam.com).
-It picks up sound around your Mac and tries to match it to music and tv series.
+It listens for audio around your Mac and tries to match it to music and tv series.
 Pretty awesome!

 I don't particularly like the idea of having an app listening to every sound in my office/home though.
-So I did some testing and it seems it picks the default audio device for recording.
+So I did some testing and it seems it selects the default audio device for recording.
 Normally this is your microphone, which obviously picks up any sound in the room.

 <div class="thumbnail">
 {% img /images/content/porthole-shazam.jpg Shazam for Mac %}